Pinoy Big Brother: Season 1

-Pinoy Big Brother, retroactively known as Pinoy Big Brother: Season 1 is the first season of the Philippine reality show, Pinoy Big Brother.

-The season ran for 112 days with Willie Revilliame, Toni Gonzaga and Mariel Rodriguez hosting the show.
-It premiered on August 21, 2005, on ABS-CBN.
+The first season of the reality game show Pinoy Big Brother premiered on the ABS-CBN network on August 21, 2005 and ran for 112 days until December 10, 2005.

-The finale aired on December 10, 2005, with Nene Tamayo being named the show's first ever Big Winner over Jayson Gainza and two other finalists.
+Nene Tamayo was named the show's first ever Big Winner over Jayson Gainza and two other finalists, Cassandra Ponti and Uma Khouny.

 Development

 At the time of the launch of the franchise, the local version was the 31st version being broadcast among all the Big Brother franchises in the world.
 It was the second in Asia after Thailand.

 Auditions

 The show's producers stated that the housemates were chosen from 25,000 people who auditioned in Metro Manila, Cebu, and Davao.
 However, there were allegations that some of them did not audition at all and were chosen by network management.